(425) 200-4646

 Yoga in a private practice

-I think it's important for all yoga teachers to include their professional scope of practice when working directly with students.
+I think it's important for all yoga teachers to work within their professional scope of practice when working directly with students.
 Firstly, I'm not a certified Health Care Practitioner, which means I cannot diagnose or treat a student.
-If you attend a class with me and ask me about your pain in your knee and what I think it might be, I will tell you that you need to see your Primary Health Care Practitioner.
-As a yoga teacher, my professional scope of practice is to help you find comfort in yoga poses that are functional for you.
-For example, a student says my knee hurts in pigeon pose, or when I'm in hero pose.
-I will first access your alignment in the poses, and then come up with solutions for you to be comfortable in those poses.
-This maybe showing you certain preparatory poses, the use of props, or showing variations of the poses that will not cause discomfort in the pose.
+If you attend a class with me and ask me about your pain in your knee and what I think it might be, I'll advise that you'll need to see your Primary Health Care Practitioner.
+As a yoga teacher, my professional scope of practice is to help you find comfort in yoga poses that are functional, safe, and trauma informed/sensitive for you.
+For example, a student says my knee hurts in pigeon form, or when I'm in hero form.
+I will first access your alignment in the shapes/forms, and then come up with solutions for you to be comfortable in those shapes/forms.
+This maybe showing you certain preparatory shapes/forms, the use of props, or showing variations of the shapes/forms that will help to not cause discomfort.
 If however, after working with the student and they still experience pain or discomfort in the knee, I will probably suggest that you see a Physical Therapist due to my limited scope of practice!

 It's also important to realize that if you have any medical or health care concerns or issues, please discuss these with your primary health care provider before starting any exercise program...even yoga!